IBM/BluePic/README.md

 Once deployment to Bluemix is completed, you should access the route assigned to your application using the web browser of your choice.
 You should see the Kitura welcome page!

 Note that the [Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of BluePic to Bluemix.
+This buildpack is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.

 ### 4. Populate Cloudant database
 To populate your Cloudant database instance with sample data, you need to obtain the following credential values: